-2024 has seen a relentless rise in data breaches, with both the frequency and severity of these attacks reaching alarming levels.
+2024 saw a relentless rise in data breaches, with both the frequency and severity of these attacks reaching alarming levels.
 As technology continues to evolve, so do cybercriminals' tactics.
 Namely, the integration of artificial intelligence has further complicated cybersecurity, with AI being used to both enhance security measures and develop more sophisticated attacks.

 Data Breach Statistics 2024: Key Insights and Alarming Trends